 2. Parallel Connection :

-In parallel connection you must connect the positive terminal of the first device to the positive terminal of the next device and negative terminal of the first device to the negative terminal of the next device.
+In a parallel connection, you must connect the positive terminal of the first device to the positive terminal of the next device and negative terminal of the first device to the negative terminal of the next device.

-In parallel connection the voltage is remain same but the current rating of the circuit is sum of all the devices.
+In a parallel connection, the voltage remains the same but the current rating of the circuit is a sum of all the devices.

-Lets two batteries of 12v,100Ah are connected in parallel then the system voltage is remains 12 volts but the current rating is 100+100=200Ah.
-Similarly if two solar panel of 17V and 5 amps are connected in paralel then the system will produced 17 Volts ,10 amps.
+Lets two batteries of 12v,100Ah are connected in parallel then the system voltage remains 12 volts but the current rating is 100+100=200Ah.
+Similarly, if two solar panels of 17V and 5 amps are connected in parallel then the system will produce 17 Volts, 10 amps.

 After connecting the battery with charge controller you can see the Charge Controller indicator led lights up to indicate the Battery level.

-After connecting this inverter terminals for battery charging is connected to corresponding positive and negative terminals of the battery.
+After connecting this inverter terminal for battery charging is connected to corresponding positive and negative terminals of the battery.

 Connect the dc load or dc light at last.